Covid-19 Frequently Asked Questions

 - Ensuring appropriate cleaning programmes are in place

-- Adding clear signage about social distancing to the entrances and inside our buildings
+- Adding clear signage about social distancing and face coverings to the entrances and inside our buildings

 Staff across the University are working hard to ensure we implement the latest Government guidance, including changes to social distancing guidelines and we will continue to update our plans as required.

-If you have a diagnosed condition or personal circumstances which mean you have been advised that you are unable to put on, wear or remove a face covering, you should let us know by completing this form and wearing a navy blue lanyard and exemption card.
-We will then provide you with the lanyard and card, which you can collect on campus.
+If you have a diagnosed condition or personal circumstances which mean you have been advised that you are unable to put on, wear or remove a face covering, you should let us know by completing this form and wearing a navy blue lanyard and exemption card, which we will provide you with.
+You can collect the lanyard and card from our reception desks on campus..

 You can find further advice on how to wear a face covering correctly and how to make your own, on the Student Hub.

-What would happen if there was a confirmed case?
+What would happen if there was a confirmed case at City?

 In the event that a student or a member of staff at City is confirmed to have contracted coronavirus, we will work with local emergency services and public health authorities to ensure that the individual receives the best care.
 We will continue to provide information and guidance to our students and staff via our web pages, our social media accounts, and via email.

 Our support services continue to operate remotely mainly through one-to-one appointments on Microsoft Teams and email.
-There is also information and advice on the Student Hub and Moodle.
+There is also lots of information and advice to help you manage your wellbeing and support your studies on the Student Hub and Moodle.
 You can find more information about how to access the services and how they can help on the Student and Academic Services page, Library page, IT page, Academic Learning Support page and Students’ Union page.

 We recognise that this has been a very challenging time for you and you may be anxious about returning to your studies when such world uncertainty continues.
 Please be assured that our services are working effectively remotely, and do not hesitate to contact us.
-We are planning how we can safely adapt and enhance our services further into the new academic year to support you and will provide further information when it’s available.
+We are planning how we can continue safely adapting and enhancing our services to support you and will provide further information when it’s available.

 What financial support is available?